Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 In the visualization, we want to be able to control the amount of agents that are generated.
 This is an integer number, which we allow to be changed from 10 to 100 agents in steps of one.
 The width and height of the grid will stay fixed in the simulation.

-We additionaly introduce an option to switch between two modes of how the agents select neighbours for their letter sending.
-Both are randomly selecting from a list.
+We additionally introduce an option to switch between two modes of how the agents select neighbors for their letter sending.
+Both are randomly selected from a list.
 If we select reinforce as True, the choice is weighted by the number of received letters of the neighbors.

 ```python
 if self.reinforce == False: